 - Yet we are often one of the first helpers in the front lines of the battlefield.

-This week a stunning article about doctor's struggle to maintain a connection with the forces of light was published online.
+In 2018, Elizabeth Métraux published a a stunning article about doctor's struggle to maintain a connection with the forces of light.
 Rarely does a writer capture the full experience of facing the tsunami like this.

 I consider this a MUST READ for all doctors, med students and residents.